By the end of this section, you will be able to:

 The chapter on normative moral theories digs deeper into Kant’s ethical theory.

-Kant believe that applying reason in this way could usher humanity toward a moral society in which each individual would enjoy the greatest possible freedom.
+Kant believed that applying reason in this way could usher humanity toward a moral society in which each individual would enjoy the greatest possible freedom.
 However, Kant also believed that this work of reasoning out a moral code could not be accomplished by individuals but must be undertaken by entire societies.
 Nor could the work be accomplished in one generation; instead, it may take centuries of trial, reflection, and education.
 Yet, through this pursuit, societies would progress with each generation, ultimately reaching a more perfect moral code and a more ideal society (Dupré 1998).

 The French philosopher Auguste Comte (1798–1857) crafted a social theory with the goal of pushing humanity forward toward a more peaceful society—one that could weather the storms of the political revolutions that he experienced in his youth.
 Considered the first philosopher of science, Comte analyzed the development of the different branches of science that existed in his time.
 Based on this work, he proposed the law of three stages for the development of societies.
 In the first stage, individuals attributed the events of life to supernatural forces.
 In the second stage, individuals recognized that human efforts and natural forces were largely responsible for many events while still acknowledging the power of supernatural forces.
 In the third stage, individuals shift from focusing on causation to the scientific study of the natural world, human society, and history.
 In this third stage, Comte believed that humanity would reject religion and focus only on laws or postulates that can be proven.
 Comte called this third stage positivism.